harleydutton/new-york/People/The Prodigy/Billy Rubio.md

 - MMA fighter
 - [[Clan Lasombra]]
 - Member of [[The Prodigy]]
-- can use shadows to scry and teleport
+- Can use shadows to scry and teleport